foxlox/GIUDA/README.md

 # Thanks
-Thank you to erwan22, he does a very powerful set of Pascal Units for AD.
+A very big thanks to Erwan22, he does a very powerful set of Pascal Units for AD.
 Thx Erwan22, you're really great!